§01overview

 token = resp.json()["token"]

-headers = {"Authorization": f"Bearer {token}"}Note: agent_code_hash should be the SHA-256 hash of the exact script or model version executing.
-This creates a verifiable link between the audit record and the code that generated it.
+headers = {"Authorization": f"Bearer {token}"}agent_code_hash should be the sha-256 hash of the exact script or model version executing. this creates a verifiable link between the audit record and the code that generated it.§05ingesting events

-Every AI action, decision, or system event is recorded with a single ingest() call.
-The event_class determines the category. event_type is a free-form string scoped within the class.
+every ai action, decision, or system event is recorded with a single ingest() call. the event_class determines the category. event_type is a free-form string scoped within the class.

 receipt = requests.post(